Fire Department History

 Later in 2008, the Fire Department was able to adjust staffing to provide a manned station 24 hours a day, seven days a week.
 Currently, the Northfield Township Fire Department staff's Station # 1 with one duty firefighter 24 hours a day, seven days a week, and 365 days a year.

-The department is lead by the Public Safety Director/Fire Chief William Wagner Jr. The department currently maintains a roster of 25 personnel, which include an Administrative Assistant, Deputy Chief, Captain, two Lieutenants, and firefighters split between two platoons.
+The department is lead by the Public Safety Director/Fire Chief William Wagner Jr. The department currently maintains a roster of 25 personnel, which include an Administrative Assistant, Deputy Chief, two Lieutenants, and firefighters split between both stations.

 The Department offers Emergency Medical Services at the Basic level, Fire Suppression Services, Hazardous Material Response, Technical Rescue Response capabilities, Public Education, and Fire Inspections.
 The Department also has personnel assigned to both the Washtenaw County Hazardous Materials Team and the Washtenaw County Technical Rescue Team.
 The Department remains a long time member of the Washtenaw Area Mutual Aid Association and the Livingston County Mutual Aid Associations.